codeplexnl/EZAuction/README.md

 <p>Addon no longer replaces MarketplaceAuction and MarketplaceListings.<br />
 Addon now addes features to existing carbine addons<br />
 Added: Undercut lowest bid or buyout<br />Fixed: ...r\Addons\EZAuctionListingFix\EZAuctionListingFix.lua:274: attempt to call method 'IsPosted' (Thanks <a href="http://www.curse.com/users/Aisenfaire">Aisenfaire</a> and <a href="http://www.curse.com/users/csslider">csslider</a>}</p>
+<p>The code has been posted to github.
+If you have an issue you can also add it there.</p>
 <p><span>if you have a request/issue post a comment and ill see what i can do.</span></p>
 <p>Like the addon?
 Want to support?<br />Buy me a coffee :D</p>